Tesla Autopilot: Full Self Driving (Supervised)

-In late November 2024, Tesla began rolling out FSD version 13.2 to early access testers using HW4 vehicles, featuring major improvements to its end-to-end neural network.
+In late November 2024, Tesla started to release different versions for HW3 versus HW4 vehicles; HW3 vehicles received version 12.6, and HW4 vehicles received FSD version 13.2.
+Version 12.6 features include speed profiles on higher-speed roads, end-to-end highway driving, and an improved controller – a feature from version 13.
+Version 13.2 featured major improvements to its end-to-end neural network.
 Highlights included reduced photon-to-control latency, integrated unpark and reverse capabilities, dynamic routing around road closures, and the ability to start FSD (Supervised) from Park.
 The update also introduced speed profile enhancements for city streets and highways, a redesigned controller for smoother tracking, and improved predictive modeling for collision avoidance.
 Tesla also adopted HW4-native inputs and announced plans for further scaling of model size, context length, and navigation features.

-FSD version 13.2 also marked the separation of version between HW3 and HW4 vehicles, the former receiving version 12.6.2 with no further major revisions.
-Version 12.6 features include speed profiles on higher-speed roads, end-to-end highway driving, and an improved controller - a feature from version 13.
-Currently, HW3 vehicles remain on version 12.6.4.

-In January 2025, Tesla said its customers had driven 3 billion miles on FSD (Supervised), and that it had increased artificial intelligence training compute capability by 400% in 2024.
+In January 2025, Tesla said its customers had driven 3 e9mi on FSD (Supervised), and that it had increased artificial intelligence training compute capability by 400% in 2024.

-On 21 October 2025, Tesla released FSD version 14.1.3 to the public.
-New features include adjusted speed profiles, the removal of max speed set, and new arrival options - which allows users to pick whether FSD should park curbside, in a parking lot, or in a driveway.
-A new profile was also added called "Mad Max", which provides higher speeds and more aggressive lane changes compared to the existing "Hurry" mode.
+In October 2025, Tesla released to the public FSD version 14.1.3 for HW4.
+New features include adjusted speed profiles, the removal of max speed set, and new arrival options which allow users to pick whether FSD should park curbside, in a parking lot, or in a driveway.
+A new profile was added called "Mad Max", which provides higher speeds and more aggressive lane changes compared to the existing "Hurry" mode.

+In April 2026, Tesla announced plans to upgrade HW3 vehicles to version 14 "lite" beginning in late June 2026, and on June 29, Tesla started to push that version to some HW3 vehicles.
+These vehicles had been on FSD version 12.6.4 since early 2025.

+In May 2026, Tesla said that vehicles had driven 10 e9mi with FSD (Supervised), of which 3.7 e9mi were on city streets.

+On June 29, 2026, Tesla released v14 Lite to early access testers in the United States, to initial positive reviews.
+Days later, v14 Lite was given to early access testers in South Korea, making the country the first to receive FSD on HW3 vehicles outside of North America.
+A wide release began a few weeks later.
+In mid-August, v14.1 Lite was rolled out.
+The release of v14 Lite introduced a distilled v14 model designed for HW3, including features such as the "Start Self Driving" button, reversing, self-parking, and reinforcement learning.